 Explanation: C is correct because Species A clearly shows a bimodal distribution when taking a linear transect through the pond.

-Note: Questions 3–5 are identical to questions 16–18 in the Plastic Tadpoles module.
-However, the usage of histograms in the Breast Cancer module is different then it was in the Plastic Tadpoles module, and thus these questions are designed to test students’ ability to extrapolate histograms to a different function.

 The figure to the right shows frequency histograms of size for two groups of tadpoles, raised either with predators or in a predator-free control environment.
 Use the figure to answer questions 3–5.